What Happened

 - Charges: Two counts of conspiracy to commit first-degree murder.

-- Previous Convictions: In 2023, Vallow Daybell was convicted in Idaho for the murders of her children, Tylee Ryan and JJ Vallow, and for conspiring to kill Tammy Daybell.
+- Previous Convictions: In 2023, Daybell was convicted in Idaho for the murders of her children, Tylee Ryan and JJ Vallow, and for conspiring to kill Tammy Daybell.

 Multiple Perspectives